KTN presenter shares how her ex's shady business made police raid her house

 Recommended articles

-In a recent conversation on air, Laura said that she was once involved with a man who was a shylock whose shady dealing resulted in police breaking into her home.
+In a conversation on Spice FM in June, Laura said that she was once involved with a man who was a shylock whose shady dealing resulted in police breaking into her home.

 It all started when her ex-boyfriend called her at work and informed her that he had left a car in her parking lot in an upmarket neighbourhood in Nairobi.